Social Media and Your Small Business: You Asked, We Answered!

 Not sure you have a handle on your social media marketing efforts?
 Call us at 888.886.0939, and our social media experts will help you make the most of your social media accounts.

-Will active participation on Facebook and other social media sites help boost my SEO power?
+Will active participation on Facebook and other social media sites help boost law firm's SEO?

 Yes.
 Increasingly, Google and other search engines are factoring social media activity into their ranking formulas.
 The ways social media factors include: